 For us Doomies, this is an alarming double squeeze!

 Net Energy is what pays for shit.
 All the stuff we really need or think we need.
 All the stuff we think of as wealth.
 It's what Finances it.
 Grows it.
 Builds it.
 Produces it.
 Maintains it.
 Moves it around... roads, rail and bridges, shipping and supply chains.
 Keeps the lights on, water clean and flowing.
 Education, entertainment, arts.
 Everything.
-When we run too low on Net Energy, it's TEOTWAWKI.
+When we run too low on Net Energy and things start to fail for want of energy, it's TEOTWAWKI.

 As the surplus energy available to global, industrial civilization decreases, we can foresee the following: